TN Visa Lawyer Houston Immigration

 - Can enter the United States simply by providing documentation at the port of entry that they are engaged in one of the designated professions, and that they possess the requisite educational credentials to qualify in the listed profession.

-- The TN visa does not have the timing issues that an H-1B visa has where there is race that begins every year on April 1 to get the newly available visa numbers before they quickly run out.
+- The TN visa does not have the timing issues that an H-1B visa has where there is race that begins every year in March to get the newly available visa numbers before they quickly run out.

 - The TN visa does not have a numerical annual limit that you will find with an H-1B visa.